nikola-vukicevic/breadcrumbs-nvim/README.md

 vim.api.nvim_set_hl ( 0 , "BreadcrumbsTypeParameter" , { bg = "#2c323c" , fg = "#80a0f0" } )
 vim.api.nvim_set_hl ( 0 , "BreadcrumbsMacro" ,         { bg = "#2c323c" , fg = "#80a0f0" } )
 ```

+## Motivation/rationale

+I check out 'the usual suspects', but considering that I had some small highlighting issues with nvim-navic and some issues displaying HTML tags with Aerial (and also, Aerial is much 'bigger' in scope), I decided to just write my own implementation from scratch and 'be done with it'.

 ## TODO